X16Community/faq/faq.md

 ## Who is The 8-Bit Guy

 David Murray, AKA "The 8-Bit Guy" runs a successful YouTube channel centered on vintage computing.
-He also dabbles in music, electric car culture, off-grid energy production, computer refurbishment and resale.
+He also dabbles in music, electric car culture, off-grid energy production, computer refurbishment, and resale.

 His web site is [https://www.the8bitguy.com/](https://www.the8bitguy.com/)